nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 When using the :ref:`nrf_security`, if :kconfig:option:`CONFIG_BUILD_WITH_TFM` is enabled together with :kconfig:option:`CONFIG_NORDIC_SECURITY_BACKEND`, the TF-M secure image will enable the use of the hardware acceleration of Arm CryptoCell.
 In such case, the Kconfig configurations in the Nordic Security Backend control the features enabled through TF-M.

-You can configure what crypto modules to include in TF-M by using the ``TFM_CRYPTO_`` Kconfig options found in file :file:`zephyr/modules/trusted-firmware-m/Kconfig.tfm.crypto_modules`.
+You can configure what crypto modules to include in TF-M by using the ``CONFIG_TFM_CRYPTO_*`` Kconfig options found in file :file:`zephyr/modules/trusted-firmware-m/Kconfig.tfm.crypto_modules`.

 TF-M utilizes :ref:`hardware unique keys <lib_hw_unique_key>` when the PSA Crypto key derivation APIs are used, and ``psa_key_derivation_setup`` is called with the algorithm ``TFM_CRYPTO_ALG_HUK_DERIVATION``.
 For more information about the PSA cryptography and the API, see `PSA Cryptography API 1.0.1`_.